Board of Directors

 Mr. Klein is a member of both the California and the American Bar Association.
 He has a Bachelor of Arts in History with Honours from Stanford University and a Juris Doctorate from Stanford Law School.
 He is retired from the United States Air Force, having attained the rank of Captain.

 Mr. Mark Lievonen is president of Aventis Pasteur Limited, the leading provider of vaccines in Canada.
 He has been with the company since 1983.

 Prior to his appointment as president, Lievonen served as senior vice-president and general manager of the oncology business unit.
 In 2004, he was appointed to the board of directors of Calgary-based Oncolytics Biotech Inc., a research firm.
 He is also a member of the board of directors of BIOTECanada and served as Chair from 2000 to 2003.

-Dr. Benjamin G. Neel is the Director and Senior Scientist at the Ontario Cancer Institute (OCI), the research arm of the University Health Network’s Princess Margaret Cancer Centre.
+Dr. Benjamin G. Neel is the Director of Research of the Princess Margaret Cancer Centre.

 Previously, Neel was a Professor of Medicine at Harvard Medical School and Director of the Cancer Biology Program at the Beth Israel Deaconess Medical Center (BIDMC) in Boston.
 He also served as the Deputy Director for Basic Research, Hematology Division at BIDMC from 2003-2007.
 He was appointed to the William B. Castle Chair of Medicine at Harvard Medical School in 2006.